cgeosoft/balnc/README.md

 ![screenshot](docs/assets/screenshot.png)

 Balnc (balance) is a software framework for develop business applications.
-It is a base layer of core modules for manageing data and styles and on top are implemented collections of business spesific apps.
+It is a base layer of core modules for managing data and styles and on top are implemented collections of business specific apps.

 Example: